 How SQLake makes log-based CDC simple and powerful

-This section explores the differentiating features of Upsolver that are so highly valued by our customers.
+This section explores the differentiating features of SQLake that are so highly valued by our customers.

 Dynamically Split Tables on Key Field

 Upsolver’s specialty is data stream processing.
 We’ve leveraged this to create a unique, simple, and powerful CDC feature.
 Upsolver can dynamically split a single data stream into multiple tables based on the values of a key field, which could either be a field in the original data stream or added as a function of inbound data/metadata.
 Upsolver customers in data-intensive industries such as gaming and digital ads apply this capability in non-CDC use cases, but it also applies to CDC streams.

 UPSERTs on the Data Lake